 Here’s how I’ve learned to get past my past when it comes to dressing for church.

 No judgment.
 I care about what I wear.
 I do not care about what someone else wears.
 After a stressful week at work, going to church on Sunday is just exactly what I need.
 I can’t let what someone wears (or doesn’t wear) influence my thoughts and worship.
 My Granddaddy shined his black leather shoes every single Sunday morning, because he wanted to give his best to God in worship, and that’s the way we should look at it.
 But going to church shouldn’t be made stressful by worrying what we’ll wear, and if someone who hadn’t attended in a while was hesitant to come because they didn’t have the “right” clothes, that would be a crying shame.

 So, if you live in Austin, come to church in your flannel jammies – just come.
 And if you’re planning a trip to Austin that includes church on Sunday, don’t worry about packing a suit and tie!

 I’m so glad it’s easier now than it was when my kids were little.
 This is as dressy as you’ll EVER see us at church in Austin.
 Hold it – is Kelsey wearing floral “‘bell-bottom” pants??

-Encouraging intentional adventure and less worry about what we wear,
+Encouraging a life filled with everyday intentional adventure and less worry about what we wear,